dotnet/csharplang/proposals/extensions.md

 If no part of a partial extension includes an accessibility specification, the type is given the appropriate default accessibility (`internal`).

-## Implicit extension type

-An implicit extension type is an extension whose members can be found on the underlying type (or a value of the underlying type) when the extension is "in scope" and compatible with the underlying type (see extension member lookup section).

-The underlying type must include all the type parameters from the implicit extension type.

 ### Terminology

 We'll use "extends" for relationship to underlying/extended type